envoyproxy/katacoda-scenarios/migrating-from-nginx-to-envoy/step2.md

 }
 </pre>

 Envoy Proxy manages the worker processes and connections differently...
-TODO: Explain Envoy Process
+TODO: Explain Envoy Process  - https://blog.envoyproxy.io/envoy-threading-model-a8d44b922310

 ## HTTP Configuration

-The next block of configuration defines the HTTP settings, such as which mine types are supported, default timeouts and gzip configuration.
-These aspects are configured via Filters.
+The next block of NGINX configuration defines the HTTP settings, such as which mine types are supported, default timeouts and gzip configuration.
+These aspects are configured via Filters within Envoy Proxy which we will be discussed in a later step.